TMCreme/dbt_airflow_project/README.md

-# Data Pipeline using Apache Airflow, DBT and Snowflake
+# Data Pipeline using Apache Airflow, DBT and PostgreSQL

 ## Technologies
 * Python